Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 6870 should in theory be just a bit faster than the GeForce GTX 470 overall. (explain)
+Memory BandwidthThe Radeon HD 6870 should theoretically be a little bit faster than the GeForce GTX 470 overall. (explain)

-Texel RateThe Radeon HD 6870 is much (about 48%) faster with regards to texture filtering than the GeForce GTX 470. (explain)
+Texel RateThe Radeon HD 6870 should be much (approximately 48%) faster with regards to texture filtering than the GeForce GTX 470. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison